Andrea Janakas

 Andrea Janakas is an American writer and director from Boston, Massachusetts.

+Andrea, also known as AJ, was the Executive Story Editor and writer on Season Three of Leverage: Redemption on Amazon Prime Video.

-Andrea's projects have garnered acclaim from festivals and notable mentors such as Rodrigo Garcia, Gill Dennis and Graeme Clifford.
+Andrea's previous projects have garnered acclaim from festivals and notable mentors such as Rodrigo Garcia, Gill Dennis and Graeme Clifford.
 A recipient of an American Film Institute scholarship, she was awarded a Fuji Filmmaker Award for her film, Gypsies, Tramps & Thieves.
 The film premiered at the Los Angeles Film Festival and stars Amanda Seyfried and Annie Quinn.

-Her television work includes co-writing the romantic comedy Holly's Holiday for Lifetime.
+She also co-write the romantic comedy Holly's Holiday for Lifetime.

-She was a 2015 finalist for Nantucket Film Festival's Showtime's Tony Cox Episodic Screenplay (60 min) Competition.
+Her pilot Search For Life was the first to win the Grand Prize for a teleplay in the Slamdance Film Festival screenwriting competition in 2014.